 Some of the respondents in the Cat Health and Behavior discussion group had gone beyond the basics of obedience by teaching their cats tricks.
 For example, Pat has trained her cat to fetch rubber bands.
 “It started with him playing with them on my desk, then he’d knock them off, jump down, play with them and eventually jump back up with an elastic band and drop it in front of me.
 I got the hint to toss it and he’d ‘fetch’ it.
 We could play like that for 20-30 minutes.
 Of course, I couldn’t get much work done.
 LOL.”

-The biggest discussion about tricks evolved around Michele’s question: “Did anyone train theirs to use the toilet or know anyone who has?”
-Michele said that she’d heard of that and knew cats who learned to without any problems.
-It’s even a trick covered in a book I own called Cat Tricks in Ten Minutes by Miriam Fields-Babineau, which I’d highly recommend to anyone who wants to train their cat.
+The biggest discussion about tricks evolved around Michele’s question: “Did anyone train [their cat] to use the toilet, or know anyone who has?”
+Michele said that she’d heard of that and knew cats who learned to use the toilet without any problems.
+It’s even a trick covered in a book I own called Cat Tricks in Ten Minutes, by Miriam Fields-Babineau, which I’d highly recommend to anyone who wants to train their cat.

-Poeboy shared that a former feral who was taken in by someone she knew had taught himself to use the toilet and then joked, “I guess that it is asking too much, for him to flush after each use though.”
+Poeboy shared the story of a former feral cat that was taken in by someone she knew, that had taught himself to use the toilet.
+Poeboy then joked, “I guess that it is asking too much for him to flush after each use though.”

 Everyone else expressed some reservations.
 Marcie wrote, “I wanted to try the toilet training thing, but then found out that the cat requires a toilet of its own.”

-Anne posed the valid question: “What happens if a cat gets older, has arthritis, and can no longer use the toilet?
+Anne posed this valid question: “What happens if a cat gets older, has arthritis, and can no longer use the toilet?
 Do you then attempt to retrain to the litter box?”

 Even Caroline, who seemed to have the most experience, had cautions.
 Caroline first tried to teach her cat to use the toilet via “one of those little plastic kits you put on the toilet”.
 She even found that he was a very good sport about using the toilet, but then ran into an unexpected dilemma.
 When the time came “to not put any litter at all in the little tray, he refused”.

-Besides sharing the concerns listed above, she also pointed out: “You can’t know for sure how well the cat is doing in the pee/poop department if it’s using a toilet.
-There could be important issues that get missed by not being able to see what is left–you can’t really tell how much pee is in a toilet or whether the cat’s poop was hard, etc. I don’t enjoy cleaning the litterboxes, and I don’t tend to inspect leavings too closely, but it’s good to know I can if I need to.
+Besides sharing the concerns listed above, Caroline also pointed out: “You can’t know for sure how well the cat is doing in the pee/poop department if it’s using a toilet.
+There could be important issues that get missed by not being able to see what is left—you can’t really tell how much pee is in a toilet or whether the cat’s poop was hard, etc. I don’t enjoy cleaning the litter boxes, and I don’t tend to inspect leavings too closely, but it’s good to know I can if I need to.”

 Cats CAN Be Trained!

 Sometimes the answer to the question of whether cats can be trained is simply a matter of perception.
-You might remember that I earlier quoted Lorrie as emphatically saying no to this question.
+You might remember that I earlier quoted Lorrie as emphatically answering ‘no’ to this question.
 But, as the chat continued back and forth, it turned out that Lorrie herself had done some cat training.
 Moreover, her attempts had been successful!

 “My 14 cats at home don’t do tricks, but they are really very good at obeying me.
 They all know their names and come when called, and they all know where to go each night when I separate the ones who don’t get along.
 Half sleep upstairs and the other half sleep downstairs, and they dutifully go to their places in the house each night.
 During the warm spring/summer months they can go outside, as we live on a dead-end road in the woods with no traffic.
 Then I call them in before dark and they all come when called, even though they’d rather stay out.
 I’m amazed at how good they are about this!”

-Should you by this point have an interest in training your cats, here are some tips from Kim, who has taught her cats both stuff that’s useful and stuff that’s fun.
+By this point, if you have an interest in training your cats, here are some tips from Kim, who has taught her cats both stuff that’s useful and stuff that’s fun.

 You Mean Cats Get a Choice?!?